 - (1) The curriculum is designed to be taken over two calendar years.
 Application for an extension to the program must be submitted to the Student Advisor.
 With approval, students have three years to complete the requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
 Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Edmonton site students may be assigned to clinical placements anywhere in the Greater Edmonton area or as far away as 150 kilometers.
 Camrose site students may be assigned to clinical placements in Camrose or as far away as 150 kilometers.
 Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (4) Students must purchase a stethoscope, penlight and a lab coat.
 A uniform will be required later in the program. - (5) Clinical practice may include shift and weekend rotations.

 Course sequence for students admitted in Fall Term and those at the Camrose site:

-NURS 301 (3) (see Note 2)

-NURS 308 (6) Spring/Summer
+NURS 307 (★6) NURS 308 (★6)

-INT D 410 (3) (10 weeks) NURS 405 (6)
+INT D 410 (★3) (10 weeks)

 Course sequence for students admitted in Winter Term: